 1. ONE GREAT ARGUMENT: If the universe is expanding, why are the Milky way and Andromeda galaxies on a collision course?
 Big Bang theory's scientists today have only one way to explain this question: In a galaxy's local neighborhood, the gravitational attraction force can be stronger than dark energy repulsive force.
 This answer is not so convinced because: First, we don't know about dark energy, how can we compare its force and gravity force?
 Second, our Local group comprises about 55 galaxies (including Milky Way and Andromeda) and its diameter is about 10 million light years, while Virgo cluster comprises about 2000 galaxies and its diameter is about 15 million light years.
 That means galaxies in Virgo cluster are much more crowded than galaxies in our Local group.
 Will galaxies in Virgo cluster be on collision courses because of strong local galaxy's neighborhood gravitational attraction force?
 2. Problem with Parallax method (to measure distance to nearby stars):

 Picture A Picture A explains the principle of the Parallax method, which is used to measure distances to nearby stars.
 By measuring parallax angle p, the distance from our Sun to the nearby star can be determined by a simple formula: d = 1 AU/p (inradians)

 The problem is our Sun and the nearby star is not stay still in Milky Way.
 They have different speed and trajectory because of their different positions in Milky Way.
 Our Sun moves around the center of Milky Way with a speed of 230 km/s and our Earth is moving around the Sun as the following picture.
 As a result, after 6 months our Sun has moved a way a distance 230*(365*24*3600) ~ 24 AU.
 This means that our Earth is at a new place which is about 24 AU from the old place, not on the opposite position as picture A.

-Picture B Because GAIA satellite is at Sun-Earth Lagrange Point 2 (6), which is 1.5 million km from Earth as Picture C, its trajectory must be similar to the trajectory of Earth as Picture B.
+Picture B Because GAIA satellite is around the Sun-Earth Lagrange Point L2 (6), which is 1.5 million km from Earth as Picture C, its trajectory must be mainly similar to the trajectory of Earth as Picture B.